CelestialCartographers/Loenn/README.md

 ## Frequently Asked Questions

-**When will I be able to do [thing you can do in Ahorn]?**

-Whenever we add it.
-Celeste has a lot of things which support for has to be individually added.
-This takes time, so please be patient.
-However, if more people complain about the lack of a particular thing, we might add it sooner.
-For a (currently) more complete set of features, just keep using [Ahorn][ahorn] for now.

-**Why do my mods not show up in Lönn?**

-Lönn does not support the Ahorn plugins that mods contain.
-Mod developers will have to add compatible Lönn plugins to their mods separately.

 **Why do so many things in the program have weird names?**

 Most of these are the names internally used by the game, so blame the devs.
-Most of them do not have any official names, but we might make the names in Lönn a bit more descriptive later on.
+Most of them do not have any official names, but we tried to make the names in Lönn as descriptive as possible.

 **Is it safe to resave maps from the base Celeste game?**